icdar21-mapseg/icdar21-mapseg.github.io/docs/index.md

 and create a great potential for many historical studies.

-## Key strengths for participants
+## 🚀 Key strengths for participants
-- All datasets and evaluation tools are released with an **open licence** as soon as they are available.
+- All datasets and evaluation tools are released with an **open license** as soon as they are available.
 - Winners of each task will be invited to **co-author** the report paper.
 - We propose unsolved research problems with an **important potential impact**.